mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 <div>
 {% include verse.html
-text="When all the people witnessed the thunder and lightning, the sound of the trumpet, and the mountain smoking, they were afraid and trembled and stood at a distance and said to Moses, <span class='hl-1'>“You speak to us, and we will listen, but do not let God speak to us, lest we die.”</span>" verse="Exodus 20:18-19"
+text="All the people perceived the thunderings, the lightnings, the sound of the trumpet, and the mountain smoking.
+When the people saw it, they trembled, and stayed at a distance.
+They said to Moses, <span class='hl-1'>“Speak with us yourself, and we will listen; but don’t let God speak with us, lest we die.”</span>" verse="Exodus 20:18-19"
 %}

 {% include verse.html
-text="<span class='hl-2'>For my thoughts are not your thoughts, nor are your ways my ways, says YHWH.</span> <span class='hl-6'>For as the heavens are higher than the earth,</span> so are my ways higher than your ways and my thoughts than your thoughts." verse="Isaiah 55:8-9"
+text="<span class='hl-2'>“For my thoughts are not your thoughts, and your ways are not my ways,” says YHWH.</span> “<span class='hl-6'>For as the heavens are higher than the earth</span>, so are my ways higher than your ways, and my thoughts than your thoughts." verse="Isaiah 55:8-9"
 %}

 {% include verse.html
-text="<span class='hl-3'>Do you know the ordinances of the heavens?</span> Can you establish their rule on the earth?" verse="Job 38:33"
+text="<span class='hl-3'>Do you know the laws of the heavens?</span> Can you establish its dominion over the earth?" verse="Job 38:33"
 %}

 {% include verse.html
-text="<span class='hl-4'>Who has ascended to heaven and come down?</span> Who has gathered the wind in the hollow of the hand?
-Who has wrapped up the waters in a garment? <span class='hl-5'>Who has established all the ends of the earth?</span> What is the person’s name?
-And what is the name of the person’s child?
-Surely you know!" verse="Proverbs 30:4"
+text="<span class='hl-4'>Who has ascended up into heaven, and descended?</span> Who has gathered the wind in his fists?
+Who has bound the waters in his garment? <span class='hl-5'>Who has established all the ends of the earth?</span> What is his name, and what is his son’s name, if you know?" verse="Proverbs 30:4"
 %}

 {% include verse.html
-text="Where were you when I laid the foundation of the earth?
-Tell me, if you have understanding. <span class='hl-5'>Who determined its measurements—surely you know!</span> Or who stretched the line upon it?" verse="Job 38:4-5"
+text="Where were you when I laid the foundations of the earth?
+Declare, if you have understanding. <span class='hl-5'>Who determined its measures, if you know?</span> Or who stretched the line on it?" verse="Job 38:4-5"
 %}

 {% include verse.html
-text="<span class='hl-6'>It is higher than heaven—what can you do?</span> Deeper than Sheol—what can you know?"
+text="<span class='hl-6'>They are high as heaven.
+What can you do?</span> They are deeper than Sheol.
+What can you know?" verse="Job 11:8"
-verse="Job 11:8"
 %}

 {% include verse.html
-text="Then the earth reeled and rocked; <span class='hl-7'>the foundations of the heavens</span> trembled and reeled because he was angry." verse="2 Samuel 22:8"
+text="Then the earth shook and trembled. <span class='hl-7'>The foundations of heaven</span> quaked and were shaken, because he was angry." verse="2 Samuel 22:8"
 %}

 {% include verse.html
-text="<span class='hl-8'>He brought him outside and said, “Look toward heaven and count the stars, if you are able to count them.”</span> Then he said to him, “So shall your descendants be.”" verse="Genesis 15:5"
+text="<span class='hl-8'>YHWH brought him outside, and said, “Look now toward the sky, and count the stars, if you are able to count them.”</span> He said to Abram, “So your offspring will be.”" verse="Genesis 15:5"
 %}
 </div>